nipkownix/re4_tweaks/README.md

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.

+* **Fix QTE** - When running in 60 FPS, some QTEs require extremely fast button presses to work.
+This gets even worse in Professional difficulty, making it seem almost impossible to survive the minecart and the statue bridge QTEs.
+This fix makes QTEs that involve rapid button presses much more forgiving.

  * **Restore pickup screen transparency** - Restores a transparency effect that was present on the GameCube and Wii versions of RE4, but has been missing since the game was ported to Xbox 360.
 	* Comparison: [Before](https://i.imgur.com/AdP9AtK.jpg) | [After](https://i.imgur.com/BSKjq6b.jpg)